 This system improves traceability, reduces medical errors, and facilitates efficient recalls when necessary.
 It also helps in the accurate recording of devices in electronic health records and supports more robust post-market surveillance.

-Please inquire about your local rules and regulations regarding medical part marking and identification as various countries and regions might not follow the above-mentioned international standards. |
+| Please inquire about your local rules and regulations regarding medical part marking and identification as various countries and regions might not follow the above-mentioned international standards. |

 Identification in the medical sector faces stringent constraints due to the high requirements in the qualification process, where every marking method must meet strict regulatory standards to ensure patient safety and product reliability.
-Dot-peen or laser marking medical devices must not alter its surface properties, as this could compromise their functionality, biocompatibility, or structural integrity.
+Dot-peen or laser marking medical devices must not alter its surface properties, as this could compromise their functionality, bio-compatibility, or structural integrity.

 Additionally, the markings must withstand repeated sterilisation processes, which involve exposure to high temperatures, chemicals, or radiation, without degradation or loss of legibility.